Makar Ignatov: Personal life

+On 22 March 2025, Ignatov and Trusova announced they were expecting their first child by sharing a video on Instagram.
+In April 2025, the couple revealed that they are expecting a son.
+A post shared on 8 August announced that their son, Mikhail, was born.
+A video later shared by Sasha confirmed Mikhail was born two days before the announcement and was born on 6 August.

 Career

 Early years

 Makar Ignatov began learning to skate in 2004.
 He missed two seasons due to knee problems and returned to competition in 2016.
 Making his international senior debut, he won bronze at the 2016 International Cup of Nice in mid-October.
 He finished fourth at the 2017 Russian Junior Championships after placing fifth in the short program and 3rd in the free skate.

 2017–18 season

 Ignatov's junior international debut came in early September 2017 at a 2017–18 ISU Junior Grand Prix (JGP) competition in Riga, Latvia; ranked second in both segments, he won the silver medal.
 He received the bronze medal at his second JGP assignment in Zagreb, Croatia.
 With these results, he qualified for the 2017–18 JGP Final in Nagoya, Japan, where he placed fourth.

 In October 2017, Ignatov competed in his first ISU Challenger Series event, the 2017 CS Minsk-Arena Ice Star, where he placed fifth.
 A month later, he placed seventh at the 2017 CS Tallinn Trophy.
 At the 2018 Russian Championships, he placed twelfth on the senior level and sixth at the junior event.